Using naturally lighted spaces is a great way to achieve energy savings and earn U.S. Green Building Council (USGBC) LEED credits.

 In addition to saving energy, using daylighting in the form of skylights and glazed structures can contribute to increased well-being and productivity of the building inhabitants.
 The push to include effective daylighting strategies is going to continue into the future.
 At Crystal Structures we work to help architects and engineers achieve LEED credits through the use of our environmentally friendly products.

 Most of the materials we use offer some degree of recyclable content and our many vendor locations offer opportunities to meet regional sourcing credit requirements.
-We will provide job specific LEED Reports with supporting documentation upon request.
+We will provide job-specific LEED Reports with supporting documentation upon request.

 Achievable points include the following:

-SS Credit 7.1 (1 point) – Reduce heat islands, non roof: The Heat Island effect occurs when all of the black asphalt and concrete on the ground makes an area warmer than it’s rural counterpart.
+SS Credit 7.1 (1 point) – Reduce heat islands, non-roof: The Heat Island effect occurs when all of the black asphalt and concrete on the ground makes an area warmer than its rural counterpart.
 The credit reduces this heat effect.

-SS Credit 8 (1 point) – Light pollution reduction: This credit minimizes intrusive light from the building and site, reduces sky glow and the impact on nocturnal environments.
+SS Credit 8 (1 point) – Light pollution reduction: This credit minimizes intrusive light from the building and site, and reduces sky glow and the impact on nocturnal environments.
 It also improves nighttime visibility by reducing glare.